gvwilson/thirdbit/src/fiction/in-heck/index.md

 its patience suddenly exhausted.
 "What this one does goes beyond mere fabrication.
 It is *art*!
-Consensus is cunning,"
+Central is cunning,"
 it hissed.
 If it had possessed eyes,
 Gumption was sure it would have glanced around for dramatic effect.
-"A simple carapace would hide your fur, yes, but Consensus would still hear your breathing—your heartbeat.
+"A simple carapace would hide your fur, yes, but Central would still hear your breathing—your heartbeat.
 To conceal that requires technology of the highest order and skill to match, skill that this one alone now possesses!
 Now *lie down*!"